JeremyKilbride/Anytime_Dstar/README.md

 Likhachev, Maxim & Ferguson, David & Gordon, Geoffrey & Stentz, Anthony & Thrun, Sebastian.
 (2005).
 Anytime Dynamic A*: An Anytime, Replanning Algorithm..
 Proceedings of the International Conference on Automated Planning and Scheduling (ICAPS).
 262-271.

 ## Prequisites
-Your system needs to have the following to run our code ...
+Your system needs to have the following to build and run our code
+### Windows
+- Cmake
+- Visual Studio Build tools- can be downloaded here: https://visualstudio.microsoft.com/downloads/?q=build+tools#build-tools-for-visual-studio-2022
+### Linux
+- make
+- Cmake
+- gcc

+install with `sudo apt install make cmake gcc`
 ## Building
 To build our code do the following: ...